 TKMC: If rate is canonical, this is the temperature (in K) for which thermal rate coefficients will be calculated.
 At present, temperatures below 100 K are not allowed.
-Note: The temperature must be an integer.

 b) Running the dynamics in a single processor

 Canonical and microcanonical sampling methods provide initial coordinates and momenta to run accelerated dynamics simulations.
 Select the number of trajectories with ntraj and remember to avoid the seed keyword if the number of trajectories is greater than 1.
 In you want to run 10 trajectories, your CDS section should look like (remember that the tsscds/2018 module must be loaded):